Monday, September 13, 2021

 A few historical events from the Eugenics era:

 This is stunning to me.
-A supreme court justice, men who interpret the law of the land, calling for eugenics programs with this statement.
+A Supreme Court justice, men who interpret the law of the land, calls for eugenics programs with this statement.

 Then there's the exclusionary 1924 Immigration Act